-[Aside : Ministro Pistarini international airport in the suburb of Ezeiza near Buenos Aires has two completely separate terminals - A and B. Most international long-haul flights (for example, to Europe or North America) use the smart new terminal A. Terminal B is old, shabby and decrepit, and is mostly used for local flights or short-haul flights to other South American countries]
+Ministro Pistarini international airport in the suburb of Ezeiza near Buenos Aires has two completely separate terminals - A and B. Most international long-haul flights (for example, to Europe or North America) use the smart new terminal A. Terminal B is old, shabby and decrepit, and is mostly used for local flights or short-haul flights to other South American countries.

 After thawing out we strolled down Avenida de Mayo, over Avenue 9 de Julio (quite possibly the widest street in the world - it carries no less than twenty lanes of traffic) to Plaza de Mayo, the political centre of Buenos Aires.
 At the eastern end of the square stands the pink Casa Rosada building, home of the federal government, from the balconies of which famous figures in Argentina's political history (such as Juan Peron and his second wife Eva) addressed massed crowds in the square.

-[Tuesday 13 July : Buenos Aires, Argentina] Buenos Aires is a huge city (the second biggest in South America), possessing some of the characteristics of both New York and Paris - it has tall buildings and narrow streets (like New York), resulting in areas of almost permanent shadow.
+[Tuesday 13 July : Buenos Aires, Argentina] Buenos Aires is a huge city, the second biggest in South America after São Paulo in Brazil.
+It has some of the characteristics of both New York and Paris - tall buildings and narrow streets (like New York), resulting in areas of almost permanent shadow.
 However, like Paris, the architecture is stately and regal, with monumental and classic old buildings everywhere.
-The city is also very well organized ; the subte is fast, frequent and impeccably maintained, buses run everywhere at regular intervals and metered taxis cruise the streets at all times.
-No "killer combis" here (as you find in Peru, Bolivia and South Africa).
+The city is also very well organized; the subte (subway/metro) is fast, frequent and impeccably maintained, buses run everywhere at regular intervals and metered taxis cruise the streets at all times.
+No "killer combis" here (unlike Peru, Bolivia and South Africa).

 We took the subway (Buenos Aires' underground railway, known as the subte) along the "A" line westwards - this line still uses old wooden rail coaches and is very atmospheric.
-Then we changed to the "C" line and headed north to Recoleta, where we walked a few blocks to Recoleta cemetery and found the grave of Eva Peron without much difficulty.
+Then we changed to the "C" line and headed north to Recoleta, where we walked a few blocks to Recoleta cemetery and searched for the grave of Eva Peron.
 She is buried in the mausoleum of her family, but only managed to secure her final resting place there more than twenty years after her death when her husband (former president Juan Peron) sneaked her body into the cemetery late one night.
 Ironically, President Peron himself is buried elsewhere!
-Apparently Recoleta cemetery is a very exclusive place, with a waiting list a mile long and incarceration there by invitation only ...
+Apparently Recoleta cemetery is a very exclusive place, with a waiting list a mile long and incarceration there by invitation only.